salihtopcu93/MobvenCase/README.md

 To make the project ready, go to the project directory and add 'pod install' to the terminal screen.

 The project does not require any special tools to operate.

+Supports all versions of iOS 9 and later.